 Under the GDPR, you have the following rights, which we will always work to uphold:

 d.
-The right to be forgotten, i.e. the right to ask us to delete any of your personal data that we have.
+Your right to erasure – You have the right to ask us to erase your personal information in certain circumstances.

 f.
-The right to object to us using your personal data for a particular purpose or purposes.
+Your right to object to processing – You have the right to object to the processing of your personal data for a particular purpose or purposes.

 What Personal Data do we collect?